martian-cloud/tharsis-docs/docs/setup/api/install.md

 ### Supported databases

-Tharsis API requires a database to store persistent information such as, groups, workspaces, users, etc. It currently supports PostgreSQL.
+The Tharsis API requires a database to store persistent information such as, groups, workspaces, users, etc. It currently supports PostgreSQL.